jniquejaime/jniquejaime.github.io/README.md

 - **Online URL:** [https://otexts.com/fpp2/](https://otexts.com/fpp2/)

 #### Why I’m Interested:
 This free online resource is for those who are new to forecasting and introduces the concepts at a basic level.
 R is used throughout the book which is also a free tool for people to utilize.
-I am additionally interested in this book because I study finance and believe it would be beneficial to understand forcasting techniques through R as I analzye stock market trends
+I am additionally interested in this book because I study finance and believe it would be beneficial to understand forcasting techniques through R as I analzye stock market trends.